-In addition, the District may take immediate steps at its discretion, to protect the complainant, students and employees pending completion of an investigation of alleged harassment or intimidation.
+In addition, the school district may take immediate steps at its discretion, to protect the complainant, students and employees pending completion of an investigation of alleged harassment or intimidation.

-The investigating party shall make a final written report, which shall include a recommendation as to the validity of the complaint to the Superintendent and the District's Human Rights Officers upon the completion of the investigation, but no later than thirty (30) days from the initial receipt of the complaint.
+The investigating party shall make a final written report, which shall include a recommendation as to the validity of the complaint to the superintendent and the Human Rights Officers upon completion of the investigation, but no later than thirty (30) days from the initial receipt of the complaint.
 If the superintendent is the subject of the complaint, the final report shall be submitted to the Board of Education and to the Human Rights Officers.